IJGUEVARA/Bayesian-model-selection-for-peak-hours-in-a-service/README.md

 ### Gibbs sampling algorithm

-### Initialitize
+#### Initialization
-W start with a random number of clusters and sticks generated from the prior using an intial concentration parameter of 2.
-The initial values of the parameters are also simulated from the prior.
-Additionaly, we create all the objects necessary to store the results.
-To exemplify, we fixed the chain size in 10000.
+The algorithm begins with a random number of clusters and stick-breaking weights drawn from the prior, using an initial concentration parameter of 2.
+Parameter values are also initialized from the prior distribution.

+To store the results, we preallocate all necessary objects.
+As an example, we fix the chain length at 10,000 iterations.
+After running the MCMC, we discard 50% of the chain as burn-in.
+This burn-in period can be adjusted by setting **nburn** to the desired percentage.

 ```r
 # CHOOSE RANDOM NUMBER OF CLUSTERS --------------------------------------